Searcher’s Decision to Attend a Search

 As a volunteer you are not compelled to make yourself available and you should only do so if no serious inconvenience would result, if you are in good health and if your equipment is up to standard.

-However, you should make every reasonable effort to accept a call-out.
+However, you should make every reasonable effort to accept a call out.
 BSAR is called out by Victoria Police because BSAR provides a source of personnel with expertise not readily available from other emergency services.

 Your commitment as a searcher is valuable irrespective of who is missing.
 It may be natural to slip into making a personal judgment about the value of attending a particular search.
 But the information available to you is normally very brief and may not communicate the seriousness of the situation.
-If a call-out occurs, you are needed.

 Who Should Respond

-How a Call-out Works
+How a Call out Works

 Weekends are the most likely time for trouble.
 It is also far more likely that call-outs will be at night rather than during the day.
-This is because people are seldom reported missing before nightfall and by the time police investigate and a decision is made to call BSAR, it is usually late at night.
-These two factors combined mean that the period around weekends is the most likely time for a call-out with Monday nights being the most common.
+People are seldom reported missing before nightfall.
+By the time police investigate and a decision is made to call BSAR, it is usually late at night.
+These two factors combined mean that the period around weekends is the most likely time for a call-out with Monday nights being common.

 Searches are never called off due to bad weather or rough conditions.

 Often as little as two or three hours notice is given and if delays or difficulties have occurred you may not have sufficient time to reach the departure point.
-Search groups must leave at the designated time, so if you are unable to make the departure point, advise the PLO and wait for the next call-out.
+Search groups must leave at the designated time, so if you are unable to make the departure point, advise the PLO and wait for the next call out.